 Heavy usage depends on the amount you consume, the person’s body weight, and how much you consume in a session.
 Scientists are researching to see what effects result from use.
 Their research determines whether effects are permanent or temporary, the types of damage or none, and how much Cannabis consumption causes these reactions.

 An occasional user of Cannabis may experience euphoria, lack of judgment, and erratic movements.
 Although these effects wear off after a time, researchers have discovered; that using Cannabis seven or more times within a month can cause changes in your blood.
-The changes appear to be enhancing your white blood cells count.
+The changes appear to be enhancing your white blood cell count.
 Your body’s chances of fighting off any illness lessened.
 This is from a 2020 report in the Journal of Cannabis Research.

 Recommended Using Methods

 Vaping Cannabis is the safest method of consumption based on research.
-And, we know what especially cigarette smoking can do to our lungs.
+And we know what especially cigarette smoking can do to our lungs.
 This is to say that Cannabis smoking causes issues that cigarettes do concerning the heart versus the lungs.
 But any form of smoking tobacco can do some damage to the lungs and heart.

 The JACC Cardiovascular Imagine did a study in 2020 with over 3500 people.
 The research revealed found heart-related changes in the left ventricle.
 There were also some shifting within the heart’s structure from Cannabis smoking.

 Regular use of Cannabis, especially by smoking, does have long-term effects on the body.
 The good thing is you should stop smoking Cannabis for about a month.
-Effects like; poor cognitive behavior, agility, and memory lapses are normalized.
-Smoking Cannabis, based a study by The Canadian Centre on Substance Abuse & Addiction, 2019, showed that weekly smokers are less likely to have cognitive issues than daily smokers.
+Products like; poor cognitive behavior, agility, and memory lapses are normalized.
+Smoking Cannabis, based on a study by The Canadian Centre on Substance Abuse & Addiction, 2019, showed that weekly smokers are less likely to have cognitive issues than daily smokers.